-Partially mitigating the lack of discretionary powers on the revenue side, the City of Zagreb has the power to raise some additional funds through a surtax on personal income tax.
+The City of Zagreb's power to raise some additional funds through a surtax on personal income tax partially mitigates the lack of discretionary powers on the revenue side.
 However, we understand that the city's current surtax on personal income tax is the highest in the country, making any further increase politically sensitive.
-Containing expenditure at the city-owned holding company and the flexibility offered by the large proportion of capital spending within the municipal budget could offer some scope to balance the budget.
+The containment of spending at the city-owned holding company and the flexibility offered by the large proportion of capital spending within the municipal budget could offer some scope to balance the budget.

-We do not expect the composition of Zagreb's operating revenue to change significantly in the near future, given that local finances in Croatia depend on decisions by the central government, leaving local governments with only limited leeway with regard to taxes and fees.
+We do not expect the composition of Zagreb's operating revenue to change significantly in the near future, given that local finances in Croatia depend on decisions by the central government, leaving local governments with limited leeway regarding taxes and fees.